mtaimoorkhan/jml4sec/SRE/README.md

 <h2>Used Specifiucation Language </h3>

 The SRE uses the extended JML specifications to annotate the security and recovery properties of Java programs as shown in below Figure.
-The @normal_behavior annotation is used to specify the basic sanitary checks, @compromised_behavior to specify attack detection and @action_behavior is used to specify the recovery (action).
-The action clause of action_bhavior specification consists of two parts: (a) the left side of -> symbol defines the Boolean expression (condition) represented through jml-spec-expr whereas the right side defines the action.
+The @normal_behavior annotation is used to specify the basic sanitary checks, @compromised_behavior is used to specify attack detection and @action_behavior is used to specify the recovery (action).

 <img width="500" alt="Screen Shot 2021-10-09 at 12 08 29 PM" src="https://user-images.githubusercontent.com/1769347/136649597-6a36ec03-0469-4afc-a193-ebe5f022401f.png">